artbyoscar/EdgeFormer/README.md

 ## 📝 Immediate Next Steps

-Based on recent testing results, here are the immediate tasks:
+Based on recent testing results and development updates, the immediate tasks are:

-1. **Fix the EdgeFormer Device Attribute**:
+1. **Fix the EdgeFormer Device Attribute:**
    ```python
    # In src/model/edgeformer.py, update the EdgeFormer class: